JEFworks-Lab/STalign/README.md

 Fork and `git clone` the `STalign` github repository.

-From the base directory of your local `STalign` git repo. create a `Pipfile.lock` file from `Pipfile` using:
+From the base directory of your local `STalign` git repo, create a `Pipfile.lock` file from `Pipfile` using:

 ```
 $ pipenv lock